-Everything UW Huskies coach Jimmy Lake said in his Montana Week press conference
+Everything UW Huskies football coach Jimmy Lake said in his Montana week news conference

 “I mean, that’s what we work for every single day.
 I don’t want to just sit up here and talk about it.
 We got to go do it.
 We feel like we’ve got schematics in all three phases that are going to help us.
 We feel we’ve recruited and have players here that’re going to help us win the Pac-12 Championship, first, and then go to that big bowl game and win that game.
 So, we feel we are on that right track.
 But guess what?
 We have to go do it.
 So, I don’t want to sit up here and talk about it.
 We need to go show it.
 Five months from now that’s what we’re doing.”

-On the Pac-12, Big Ten and ACC alliance and if a non-conference game against a team like Montana is an endangered species:
+On the Pac-12, Big Ten and ACC alliance and if a nonconference game against a team like Montana is an endangered species:

 “That’s interesting.
 I don’t think so.
 I think — and again this is probably more of an athletic director question in terms of scheduling an all that — there’s always going to be a place for this somewhere, whether it’s us or in another conference.
 I know the SEC they love to play Northwestern Direction State.
 I mean, those guys play two of them a year, but nobody talks about that.
 So, I think it’s still here to stay.
 I think it’s great.
 I think it’s great.
 I played and coached at an FCS program.
 It’s great for college football.
 I don’t think those should stop, at all.
-Even with this alliance I don’t think the main goal is for all your non-conference games to be against all those teams.
+Even with this alliance I don’t think the main goal is for all your nonconference games to be against all those teams.
 I don’t think that’s the goal.
 Especially geographically it doesn’t make a lot of sense.
 So, when you have teams out here on the West Coast, whether it’s an FCS or Mountain West team.
 That makes more sense for the Pac-12 to play an FCS team out west, a Mountain West team out west.
 Just like you’ve seen this last weekend with UCLA playing Hawaii.
 The games that are coming up this weekend, in terms of us playing Montana (or) San Jose State playing USC.
 Those are geographical games that make sense.
 So, I don’t see those going away, but that’s just coming from me.
 I’m that way.”

 On asking their offensive skill players to block: